kvtools/valkeyrie/docs/compatibility.md

 # Cross-Backend Compatibility

-The value of `libkv` is not to duplicate the code for programs that should support multiple distributed Key/Value stores such as `Consul`/`etcd`/`zookeeper`, etc.
+The benefit of `valkeyrie` is not to duplicate the code for programs that should support multiple distributed Key/Value stores such as `Consul`/`etcd`/`zookeeper`, etc.

-This document offers general guidelines for users willing to support those backends with the same codebase using `libkv`.
+This document offers general guidelines for users willing to support those backends with the same codebase using `valkeyrie`.

 ## Etcd versions